Moses Angel: Early life and education

-Career at JFS
+Career at the Jews’ Free School (JFS)

-In 1840, with the retirement of the Rev. H. A. Henry, he was appointed Master of the Talmud Torah department of the JFS, and, soon after, he was made Headmaster of the entire school.
+In 1840, with the retirement of headmaster H. A. Henry, Angel was appointed master of the Talmud, the upper division of JFS.
+Soon after, he became headmaster of the entire school.
+On 11 January 1843, Angel married Rebekah Godfrey.
+They had three sons and three daughters.

 In the same year he instituted two Teacher-Training departments in the School.
 He was advisor to the National Education Department.
 He was a strict disciplinarian who kept a close watch on most activities at the school.
 Shouldering an enormous administrative burden, he still found time to teach reading, writing, grammar, geography, history, arithmetic, algebra, and chemistry.

 Angel was meticulous in recording of daily events in school journals – those dating from 1863 till his death in 1898 are still in existence.

-Angel's long association with the Jewish Free School (JFS) saw the school grow through some important changes.
+Angel's long association with the JFS saw the school grow through important changes.
 The introduction in 1870 of a national system of Board Schools funded by local taxes – the predecessors of the current county schools – seemed at first to threaten the existence of voluntary schools like JFS, which relied largely on donations.
 Despite fears the voluntary schools survived, and JFS grew in strength.

 The school grew to an astonishing 2,400 pupils by 1870.
 In fact the school met more needs than ever before, in the 1880s and 1890s, the mass exodus of Jews from Eastern Europe placed enormous demands on housing and social welfare in the East End.
 Not all immigrant children could be accommodated at JFS.
 Matthew Arnold, the Schools' Inspector, was greatly impressed by it.
 Angel did much to integrate immigrant Jewish children into the mainstream of English society.

 It is believed JFS took in approximately a third of the children of the East End in the closing stages of the 1800s and, by 1900, it had over 4,000 pupils on its register.

 Moses Angel impressed his vision on the school during this period.
 By the early 1890s, more than a third of his pupils had been born abroad and, of those born in England, most were the children of recently arrived immigrants, while many were still struggling with English and all the problems that a new way of life would bring.

 Although he was intent on keeping the Jewish faith alive among his pupils, Angel was unswerving in his conviction that they should adopt English culture and tradition.
 He strongly discouraged the use of Yiddish.
 The attempt to eradicate Yiddish was clearly successful.
 Within two generations, there were few even in the East End who spoke it comfortably.
 Yiddish theatre continued to serve as a sentimental reminder of a lost culture, but gradually became a minority taste.

-When, in December 1897, failing health compelled the retirement of Moses Angel, Louis Barnett Abrahams was elected headmaster of the school, while Moses Angel became principal and on his death in September 1898, Abrahams succeeded him.